developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 ## Device Staging
 On the device, select the StageNow icon to launch the StageNow Client.

-Note: The StageNow Client requires the DataWedge profile to read bar code data, however restoring DataWedge discards the current StageNow configuration.
-If StageNow can not scan bar codes after restoring DataWedge, exit and re-launch the StageNow Client on the device.
+Note: The StageNow Client requires the DataWedge profile to read barcode data, however restoring DataWedge discards the current StageNow configuration.
+If StageNow can not scan barcodes after restoring DataWedge, exit and re-launch the StageNow Client on the device.

 ![img](../images/Client_SNicon.jpg)